aphan2005/Distributed-File-system-1/README.md

 ```

 ### 2. Run the DFS Client
-Once the server terminals show they are "listening," open a **6th terminal window** and run the main application logic:
+Once the server terminals show they are listening, open a **6th terminal window** and run the main application logic:

 **Terminal 6:**
 ```bash